• Home

 Marine Corps Voluntary Education Programs

 Next, the Marine Corps offers voluntary education programs.
 These benefits include the options available to Marines to pursue education in their free time.
-In other words, the benefits in this category must be completed concurrent with primary military assignments.
+In other words, the benefits in this category must be completed concurrently with primary military assignments.

 Prior to using most of these programs, Marines should complete education counseling at their base’s Voluntary Education Center.
 These counselors will help develop a concrete academic plan, helping to ensure that all college credits earned via these programs work towards a degree.